 The increase in the degree of surface shaking (intensity) for each unit increase of magnitude of a shallow crustal earthquake is unknown.
 Intensity is based on an earthquake's local accelerations and how long these persist.
 Intensity and magnitude thus both depend on many variables that include exactly how rock breaks and how energy travels from an earthquake to a receiver.
 These factors make it difficult for engineers and others who use earthquake intensity and magnitude data to evaluate the error bounds that may exist for their particular applications.

-An example of how local soil conditions can greatly influence local intensity is given by catastrophic damage in Mexico City from the 1985, 8.1 Mexico earthquake centered some 300 km away.
+An example of how local soil conditions can greatly influence local intensity is given by catastrophic damage in Mexico City from the 1985, MS 8.1 Mexico earthquake centered some 300 km away.
 Resonances of the soil-filled basin under parts of Mexico City amplified ground motions for periods of 2 seconds by a factor of 75 times.
 This shaking led to selective damage to buildings 15 - 25 stories high (same resonant period), resulting in losses to buildings of about $4.0 billion and at least 8,000 fatalities.

 The occurrence of an earthquake is a complex physical process.
-When an earthquake occurs, much of the available local stress is used to power the earthquake fracture growth to produce heat rather that to generate seismic waves.
+When an earthquake occurs, much of the available local stress is used to power the earthquake fracture growth to produce heat rather than to generate seismic waves.
 Of an earthquake system's total energy, perhaps 10 percent to less that 1 percent is ultimately radiated as seismic energy.
 So the degree to which an earthquake lowers the Earth's available potential energy is only fractionally observed as radiated seismic energy.

 Determining the Depth of an Earthquake